hydna/hydnajs/README.md

 #### channel.onclose

-Triggered when a channel is closed. `event.data` contains optional reason.
+Triggered when a channel is closed. `event.reason` contains optional reason.

     channel.onclose = function(event) {
          alert('the channel was closed: ' + event.data);